 You can either upload external data through the user interface or through the External Data API to create a dataset.
 When you upload an external data file (in .csv, .gz, or .zip format), you can also provide a metadata file.
 A metadata file contains metadata attributes that describe the structure of the data in the external data file.
-If you upload a .csv from the user interface, Wave Analytics automatically generates the metadata file, which you can preview and change.
-If you do not provide a metadata file, Wave Analytics imports all external data file columns as dimensions.
+If you upload a .csv from the user interface, Analytics automatically generates the metadata file, which you can preview and change.
+If you do not provide a metadata file, Analytics imports all external data file columns as dimensions.

-Tip: Wave temporarily stores the uploaded CSV and metadata files for processing only.
-After the datasets are created, Wave purges the files.
+?
+Tip: Analytics temporarily stores the uploaded CSV and metadata files for processing only.
+After the datasets are created, Analytics purges the files.
 If you want to use the files again later, keep a copy.

-Before uploading external data files, review the format requirements and examples of the .csv and metadata files in the External Data Format Reference.
+Before uploading external data files, review the format requirements and examples of the .csv and metadata files in the Analytics External Data Format Reference.

 - Note: You can also use the the External Data API to upload external data files.
 Use the API to take advantage of additional features, like performing incremental extracts and performing append, delete, and upsert operations.
 For more information about the External Data API, see the External Data API Developer's Guide. - 1.
-On the home or app page, click Create > Dataset.

-- 2. Type the name of your dataset in the Dataset Name field.
-The name cannot exceed 80 characters. - 3.
-If you want to create the dataset in a different app, change the app in the App drop-down list. - 4.
-Click CSV. - 5.
+On the home or app page, click Create > Dataset. - 2.
+Select CSV File as the data source and click Continue. - 3.
+Type the name of your dataset in the Dataset Name field.
+The name cannot exceed 80 characters. - 4.
+If you want to create the dataset in a different app, change the app in the App drop-down list. - 5.
+Click CSV. - 6.
 Add the .csv file.

-After you add the .csv file, Wave Analytics automatically generates and adds the corresponding metadata file.
+After you add the .csv file, Analytics automatically generates and adds the corresponding metadata file.